-Furthermore, if birth control was prescribed to regulate an already irregular or absent period, it is unlikely to have fixed the problem.
+If birth control was prescribed to regulate an already irregular or absent period, it is unlikely to have fixed the problem.
 While the use of estrogen replacement in the form of birth control will provide a withdrawal bleed, it is simply a band-aid solution for a more complicated problem.

-It should also be noted that for people who had a regular menstrual cycle prior to birth control, periods should return to normal not long after they stop using hormonal contraception.
+It should be noted that for people who had a regular menstrual cycle prior to birth control, periods should return to normal not long after they stop using hormonal contraception.

 Why Is It Important To Address Hypothalamic Amenorrhea

 When the body goes into ‘battery saver mode,’ the reproductive system is one of the main things that gets downregulated.
 This is to conserve energy.

 The ability to reproduce is not considered important when the body is under stress, It has to prioritize what functions will receive the limited energy available in the system.